Pichumaydam/Pichumaydam/README.md

 #### Welcome to my GitHub!

 ### About
-I am a mathematician/data scientist.
+I am a mathematician/data scientist with experience in natural language processing, anomaly detection, image and signal processing.
+I am excited about the developments in machine learning and AI, and their applications in solving real-life problems!

 <p align="center">
  📧 <a href='mailto: anshengmay@gmail.com' target='_blank'><b>Email</b></a> &nbsp; &nbsp;